Junsious/Cirrus/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0.
-You can find more details in the LICENSE file.
+This project is licensed under the MIT License.
+Details can be found in the LICENSE file.

 ---